aatif101/DevOps_Learning/README.md

-# DevOps Course Documentation
+# My DevOps Learning Journey

-A comprehensive 10-step journey through DevOps tools and practices, covering everything from Linux basics to advanced GitOps workflows.
-This repository serves as my learning companion and reference guide throughout the course.
+I'm working through a 10-step DevOps course and using this repo to track my progress and take notes.
+Nothing fancy, just a place to dump what I learn so I can reference it later.

-## Course Progress
+## Where I'm At

 - [ ] **Step 1:** Linux Basics & Server Management
 - [ ] **Step 2:** Bash Scripting & Automation